CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

    ![api-option](./images/14.9.png)

-    >**Note:** The default recognizer type uses the Language Understanding service to product the user's intent using a natural language understanding model.
+    >**Note:** The default recognizer type uses the Language Understanding service to produce the user's intent using a natural language understanding model.
 We're using a regular expression recognizer to simplify this exercise.
-In a real, application, you should consider using Language Understanding to allow for more sophisticated intent recognition.
+In a real application, you should consider using Language Understanding to allow for more sophisticated intent recognition.

 1. In the **...** menu for the **WeatherBot** dialog, select **+ Add new Trigger**.